- Meeting of Eastern Chambers –“Think Global. Act Local”, 14th January 2015, Chamber premises

 The groups came up with many suggestions and formulations.
 Amongst them the noteworthy are:

-• Identifying the number of Chambers in the East and thereafter the method of representation.
+• Identifying the number of Chambers in the East and

 • Creating a formal platform with elected/nominated representatives from each Chamber/Association.